 Once the database directory is created, change the ownership of the directory to the following:

 chown -R 1000:1000 [database_directory]

-If your version of Flow Enterprise Server is airgapped, download the airgap bundle from Replicated.
+If your version of Flow Enterprise Server is airgapped, download the airgap bundle from Replicated (external site, opens in new tab).
 A password is required.
 If you can't access Replicated, contact Support for assistance.

 Tip: Depending on how you install Flow, you need to download a few different packages. flow-enterprise-tools contains the tools for installation and maintenance of the Kubernetes framework.
 Download the airgap version for airgapped installations.
 The application airgap bundle, only for airgap installations, is downloaded from Replicated.
 It contains the Flow application files, which are installed into the Kubernetes framework provided by flow-enterprise-tools.

 Install Flow Enterprise

 Now you are ready to install Flow Enterprise 2022.2.1.
 For an online installation, run

 sudo flow-tools install.
 For an airgapped installation, run

 sudo flow-tools install -a.
 This only needs to be done on the primary node.